Let’s get something out of the way...

 You do.
 You’re just not using it.

-You’re scrolling TikTok.
-You’re reorganizing your plugins.
-You’re listening to a podcast about creativity while doing zero creating.
+You're scrolling TikTok and reorganizing your plugins while a podcast about creativity plays in the background, and you're doing zero actual creating.

 Here’s what to do:

-• Use that time for one task only: write lyrics, hum a melody, draft a chord progression—just one.
+- Use that time for one task only: write lyrics, hum a melody, or draft a chord progression.
+Just one of them.

 It’s not about finding time.
-It’s about making time—and defending it like it owes you money.
+It’s about making time, then defending it like it owes you money.

 2. “I’m not feeling inspired.”